-Game birds are a diverse group and have adapted to living in various habitats from deserts to tundra.
+Game birds are diverse and have adapted to living in various habitats, from deserts to tundra.
 There are many species of game birds in North America, and they have been given this name as they have long been hunted for sport.
 The early settlers led an onslaught on these birds that continues today as many of these birds have been found good to eat.

-However, I feel that these are much better to observe in their natural habitat, and if you feel the same way then this article will give you some great information on these beautiful, large birds.
-If you want to learn more then please read on.
+However, I feel that these are much better to observe in their natural habitat, and if you feel the same way, this article will give you some great information on these beautiful, large birds.
+If you want to learn more, then please read on.

 The Plain chachalaca is a buff and brown gamebird.
 They are tree-dwellers and have a long and broad tail that has a white tip.
-Their small head and long neck makes them easily recognizable as does the bare, red skin on their throat.
+Their small head and long neck make them easily recognizable, as does the bare, red skin on their throat.

 The ring-necked pheasant is a large gamebird measuring between 20 and 35 inches.
-They are colorful with the male colored in browns and golds and covered with spots.
-They have a red area around the eye along with a blue head and a white neck ring from which they get their name.
+They are colorful, with the male colored in browns and golds and covered with spots.
+They have a red area around the eye and a blue head, and a white neck ring from which they get their name.
 The female ring-necked pheasant is slightly more subdued with brown and buff colors and a paler red around the eye.

 They can be identified by sound by their low crowing noise and can be found about woodland edges, fields, and thickets.
 They lay their eggs in a hollow lined with leaves.
 They lay between 8 and 15 dark olive eggs.
 The ring-necked pheasant can be found across the northern United States and southern Canada.